-Before travelling to France we were both Franca and I were a little preconcerned with how we were going to cope as vegetarians in a country that’s quite famous for it’s classic meaty dishes that people travel the whole world over to try, and as we slowly made our way through the country we managed as we usually do, but when it came to our last stop in Paris, we thought that surely we’d come across some great vegetarian restaurants in such a cosmopolitan capital: we were right.
+Before planning our trip to France both Franca and I were a little preconcerned with how we were going to cope as vegetarians in a country that's quite famous for it's classic meaty dishes that people travel the whole world over to try, and as we slowly made our way through the country we managed as we usually do, but when it came to our last stop in Paris, we thought that surely we'd come across some great vegetarian restaurants in such a cosmopolitan capital: we were right.

 Though not as vast in quantity as we'd have hoped, there are a small collection of vegan, vegetarian and organic restaurants that have opened over the past few years that are spearheading a change in the country for a change in diet, and sensibilities to where their food is coming from.

 One such restaurant that's certainly putting the quality and multitude of possibilities that great vegetables and plant produce can have is the joint organic shop and restaurant of Sol Semilla.